shashankvivek/RichTextEditor/README.md

  - Underline
  - Insert image (both from url or local machine)
  - Inser Table (you can decide rows,column and width of the table)

+# RichTextEditor with Track changes

+This editor can maintain your old texts and add new texts/images/tables with different color so that the new changes can be tracked